What Credit Score Do I Need for an Auto Loan?

 Quick Answer

-While it's possible to get approved for an auto loan with nearly any credit score, you'll qualify for better terms with a higher credit score.
+While it's possible to get an auto loan with nearly any credit score, most lenders are looking for buyers in the prime credit score range with a credit score of 661 or above for the best terms and rates.

 What Credit Score Do I Need for an Auto Loan? article image.